wheerd/multiset/README.rst

 --------

 A multiset is similar to the builtin set_, but it allows an element to occur multiple times.
-It is an unordered collection of element which have to be hashable just like in a set_.
+It is an unordered collection of elements which have to be hashable just like in a set_.
 It supports the same methods and operations as set_ does, e.g. membership test, union, intersection, and (symmetric) difference::